oa-333/elog/README.md

 ### Installing

-The package can be build by running:
+The package can be built and installed by running:

     make -j INSTALL_DIR=<install-path> install